abstractmachines/abstractmachines.github.io/_posts/2023-1-6-raspberry-pi-3-tutorial.md

 ---

 ## Motivation
-This is a tutorial to get the Raspberry Pi (`rpi`) beginner up and running with the device using Linux OS.
+This is a tutorial to get the Raspberry Pi (`rpi`) beginner up and running with the device using Linux.

 More tutorials will follow on this blog.